secedu/comp9447-20t3/README.md

 ### Final Presentation
 A presentation (slide deck) presented at AWS at the end of the project detailing the functionality of the demo product and SOAR implementations, and the value it presents to solving an issue faced by AWS customers and partners.

-Due: Thursday 19th November time TBD, presentation either via Zoom or in person.
+Due: Thursday 19th November 1-3PM, presentation either via Zoom or in person.

 ### Self Reflection
 At the end of the term students are expected to perform a self reflection on their progress and work output.
 Part of this self reflection should include a journal that students keep updated throughout the term as a record of their individual progress and learnings for this course.